giftakari/Angular-Quickstart/README.md

-# Leture Series on Angular
+# A Lecture Series on Angular

 ## What is this?